 This strategy has been instigated by the National Park Authority, and has been developed and implemented with Sustrans, Chesterfield Borough Council, Sheffield City Council, Transport for Greater Manchester, Barnsley Metropolitan Borough Council, CTC, Derbyshire County Council, Derbyshire Dales District Council, High Peak Borough Council, Stockport Metropolitan Borough Council, Manchester City Council, Oldham Metropolitan Borough Council, Visit Peak District, National Trust, Kirklees Council, Canal and River Trust, Tameside Metropolitan Borough Council, Derbyshire Sport and Staffordshire County Council.

-Although the Peak District National Park is central to this strategy, it isn't confined to the National Park.
+Although the Peak District National Park is central to this strategy, it isn't confined to the National Park … hence we named it the Wider Peak District Cycle Strategy.
 The Peak District's position, at the heart of the nation, presents a fantastic opportunity to connect world class landscapes with wider populations.